 “Oh, I don’t know ANYTHING.
 But I did think of one tip…” and it snowballed from there.
 I’m not saying these are revolutionary, but there may be one or two things you’ll find useful.
 I’m all about spreading the laundry knowledge, because, let’s face it, keeping clothes clean and put away is annoying.
 Here’s everything my mom and I do when it comes to everyone’s least favorite chore.

-Gathering Dirty Clothes
+Laundry Tips on Gathering Dirty Clothes

 First things first–you’ve gotta get all those clothes ready for washing.
 I know.
 But you can do it!
 Here’s how my mom and me prep.